-Details: Submit a 250-word personal statement answering one of four questions related to educational goals, hard work, and community service
+How to Apply: Submit a 250-word personal statement answering one of three questions related to educational goals and hard work

 Eligibility: Open to 10th-12th graders, college students, and non-traditional students attending or planning to enter an accredited U.S. college or university

 How to Apply: Osher Scholarships are available to adult learners returning to school at many institutions of higher education around the country, including Boston University, Boston College, and the University of Massachusetts Boston.
 Applications vary at each college, but generally include completing the application and writing a short essay or personal statement addressing your educational gap, your decision to return to school, and your educational goals.

 Eligibility: Open to individuals between 25 and 50 who have experienced an interruption in their education of five or more years and who want to resume their education at the undergraduate level